A survivor files an application and the RRB determines that the SSA has jurisdiction

 A divorced spouse or independently entitled divorced spouse with no railroad service

-is entitled to both a SSA retirement benefit on his or her own SSA record and to divorced
+is entitled to both a SSA retirement benefit on their own SSA record and to divorced

 spouse’s benefits on the vested former spouse’s SSA record.
 Certify both the divorced